Nawaz268/A00428036_MCDA5510/README.md

 Uploaded Assignment 2 on Github.
 Assignment 2 Updated on Github.

+- Assignment 3 -

+Uploaded Assignment 3 on Github
+Version 1.0 uploaded.
+All 4 functions of CRUD Implemented.

 - Homework 1 -

 Uploaded homework 1 on Github.
 Homework 1 is Windows Project where I modified code uploaded by Mr. Dan Penny.